 According to an article on the Thu Cuc International General Hospital website, unlike most other cancers, some symptoms of skin cancer can be seen with the naked eye.
 Specifically:

-- The skin is rough, feels rough and scaly, brown and gradually turns dark pink.
-In case these signs are on the head, face, arms, you should see a doctor soon.
-This can be a symptom of keratosis, known as one of the precancerous skin lesions.
+- Rough, bumpy and scaly skin, brown and gradually turning dark pink.
+If these signs are on the head, face, arms, you should see a doctor soon.
+This could be a symptom of keratosis, known as one of the precancerous skin lesions.

 - You are also at risk of skin cancer if you find a round, slightly soft lump, round like a pearl, translucent, waxy, easily confused with a pimple but concave in the middle and without a core.
 In addition, the damaged skin area also bleeds easily or small blood vessels can be seen near the skin surface.